marcuspramirez/password-generator/README.md

 ## Description
 This app was created to help users create a complex and sercure password instantly.
+The tools used for this app include HTML, CSS and javaScipt.

 ## Installation
 No installation required.
 Simply click generate password and watch the magic happen.